This new cheap Samsung phone is the Galaxy S21 FE I was asking for all along

 However there is clearly some mileage in the idea of a cheaper alternative to Samsung’s flagship line, and the company has just launched a way more tempting handset that’s essentially the S21 FE we wanted all along.
 Or, given that the S22 line is already out, we could consider it an S22 FE.

-This is the Samsung Galaxy A53 5G, which was announced at a medium-sized launch event alongside a lower-spec Galaxy A33 5G.
+This is the Samsung Galaxy A53 5G (priced at £399 / AU$699), which was announced at a medium-sized launch event alongside a lower-spec Galaxy A33 5G (£329 / AU$599).
 Those are the next entries in Samsung’s mid-range and low-cost Galaxy A family, and the A53 in particular is important, as the A52 is one of the company’s best-selling smartphones.

 What is the Samsung Galaxy A53 5G?